BusyGrape/DataAnalysis/statistics.md

 	- Poisson 泊松分布 models the probability that a certain number of events will occur during a specific time period

 - Continuous distributions

+	continuous probability distributions represent continuous random variables, which can take on all the possible values in a range of numbers.

+	- Normal distribution/Gaussian distribution 正态分布/高斯分布

+		The normal distribution is a continuous probability distribution that is symmetric about the mean and bell-shaped.
+It is also known as the Gaussian distribution

+	- All normal distributions have the following features:

+		The shape is a bell curve<br>
+		The mean is located at the center of the curve<br>
+		The curve is symmetrical on both sides of the mean<br>
+		The total area under the curve equals 1

+	- Empirical rule 经验法则/3σ/68-05-99.7法则

+		1σ-68% of values fall within 1 standard deviation of the mean<br>
+		2σ-95% of values fall within 2 standard deviations of the mean<br>
+		3σ-99.7% of values fall within 3 standard deviations of the mean

+- Probability Density and Probability

+	A probability function is a mathematical function that provides probabilities for the possible outcomes of a random variable.

+	There are two types of probability functions:

+	- Probability Mass Functions (PMFs) represent discrete random variables
+	- Probability Density Functions (PDFs) represent continuous random variables

 ### Probability distributions with python

 ## M3 Sampling
+### Sampling process
+1. Identify the target population
+2. Select the sampling frame
+3. Choose the sampling method
+4. Determine the sample size
+5. Collect the sample data
+### Sampling methods
+- Probability sampling, uses random selection to generate a sample
+	- Simple random sampling
+	- Stratified random sampling
+	- Cluster random sampling
+	- Systematic random sampling
+- Non-probability sampling is often based on convenience
+	- Convenience sampling
+	- Voluntary response sampling
+	- Snowball sampling
+	- Purposive sampling
+### Sampling distributions
+- Central limit theorem

+	The sampling distribution of the mean approaches a normal distribution as the sample size increases.
+And, as you sample more observations from a population, the sample mean gets closer to the population mean.

+- Conditions
+	- Randomization

+		Your sample data must be the result of random selection.
+Random selection means that every member in the population has an equal chance of being chosen for the sample.

+	- Independence

+		Your sample values must be independent of each other.
+Independence means that the value of one observation does not affect the value of another observation.
+Typically, if you know that the individuals or items in your dataset were selected randomly, you can also assume independence.

+		- 10%: To help ensure that the condition of independence is met, your sample size should be no larger than 10% of the total population when the sample is drawn without replacement (which is usually the case).

+	- Sample size: The sample size needs to be sufficiently large.

+	In general, many statisticians and data professionals consider a sample size of 30 to be sufficient when the population distribution is roughly bell-shaped, or approximately normal.
+However,  if the original population is not normal—for example, if it’s extremely skewed or has lots of outliers—data professionals often prefer the sample size to be a bit larger.
+Exploratory data analysis can help you determine how large of a sample is necessary for a given dataset.

+- Sampling distribution of the sample mean

+- Standard error, the standard deviation of a sample statistic
+	- standard error of the sample mean for a single sample

+		s / √n.
+In the formula, s refers to the sample standard deviation, and n refers to the sample size.

 ## M4 Confidence intervals

 ## M5 Introduction to hypothesis testing